 For both UDP and TCP traffic the key sizes of the security protocol were varied after taking the results of the baseline throughput, were no encryption was involved, in order to have a comparative value to help determine the effect of adding encryption on the throughput.

-Experiment Results & Analysis
+• Experiment Results & Analysis

-Table 1 below indicates the different results of this experiment.
+The table below (Table 1) indicates the different results of this experiment.

 Table 1 Average throughput for TCP/UDP Traffic in Wireless to Wired Infrastructure Environment